CHANGING SCHOOLS - ONE CHALLENGE AT A TIME

 “I think of Bloom as a family, and as a family, we need sit and talk.
 We have a few simple ground rules: keep a quiet voice, take responsibility for our work, and respect our classroom environment for what it is.
 If we can’t respect these rules, then how can I trust you when I’m not with you?

 I became a teacher here because I fell in love with the privileges we have here as teachers and students.
 We are given freedom to move, exchange, explore, ask questions, be creative, and learn about ourselves.
 But when we behave like this, it feels like we don’t appreciate our freedom.
-Today’s behavior is not acceptable,” I declare.
+Today’s behaviour is not acceptable,” I declare.

 Now I’m done, literally and figuratively, but the storm hasn’t passed.
 I must have slept through How to Manage Tempestuous Thursday Afternoons at Teacher’s College.